Physics Lab

 30-45 minutes

-The Magnetic Field in a Slinky
+Magnetic Field of a Solenoid Model

 Study magnetic fields in solenoid configurations using virtual slinkies.